GH-GAMES/RHI_API_Tools/Docs/Instructions_EN.md

 ### Application Launch Mode

-7. **RHI Get Current Launch Mode** — provides information on how the game/project was launched and indicates the project's build mode.
+7. **RHI Get Current Launch Mode** — retrieves information on how the game/project was launched, as well as the build mode.

 Possible launch modes: